franpanteli/Web-Development-Bootcamp-Project-3-CSS-Animations-Sass/ReadMe.md

 - [8iv Create Modern CSS Animations.pdf](./Bootcamp%20Course%20Notes%20by%20Fran_Panteli/8iv%20Create%20Modern%20CSS%20Animations.pdf)

 ## Directory Structure
+<h3>Raw project file tree </h3>
+<p>The file tree for this project is below and was included as an extension to the project.
+The second project in the bootcamp included basic starter files, although this did not.
+This was the solution for the file tree which was devised for this project.
+This was produced by studying the course material and project milestone guide.
+This was a more complex problem to solve for this project, given that it introduced Sass and versioning with git in tandem here.</p>
 ```plaintext
 ├── Bootcamp Course Notes by Fran_Panteli
 │   ├── 1 Set Up Your Front-End Development Environment.pdf